MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 > [!NOTE]
 > If you see an error in the Unity console about the default audio device changing, the scene may not function as expected.
 This is due to the way the mixed reality portal deals with built-in microphones for headsets that have them.
 If you see this error, simply stop the scene and start it again and things should work as expected.

-## Step 11 – Build the UWP Solution and Sideload on Local Machine
+## Chapter 11 – Build the UWP Solution and Sideload on Local Machine

 Once you have ensured that the application is working in the Unity Editor, you are ready to Build and Deploy.